Trainee and Early Career Psychiatrist Outreach and Education Network

 Join the AACP as a member!

-Participate in AACP forums: Advocacy and Policy, Communications and Collaboration
+Participate in AACP forums: Advocacy and Policy, Communications and Collaboration, Education and Mentorship

 Create a Community Psychiatry Interest Group/ Track at your residency program

-Participate in community psychiatry-related elective rotations - Assertive Community Treatment (ACT) team, street psychiatry/ homeless outreach, correctional/forensic psychiatry, integrated care, community non-profit mental health organization, global mental health, state psychiatric hospital, advocacy/policy, psychotherapy
+Participate in community psychiatry-related elective rotations - Assertive Community Treatment team, street psychiatry/ homeless outreach, carceral/forensic psychiatry, integrated care, community non-profit mental health organization, global mental health, state psychiatric hospital, advocacy/policy, psychotherapy

 Consider publishing an article in the AACP Newsletter or Community Mental Health Journal